RAGE-toolkit/ONT_file_sync/README.md

 # live_basecaller.py
-This script calls the basecalling program on a time interval manner to check for the number of sequences acquired by the sequencer machine.
+This script calls the basecalling program on a time interval manner to check for the number of sequences acquired by the sequencing machine.

 ## Usage instruction
 ### Guppy with GPU psudo command